Nutrition and Tooth Decay in Children Aged 0-6

 2. Nutrition and Tooth Decay in Children Aged 0-6

-From the moment the first tooth appears in the mouth, oral care becomes important.
-Breast milk is crucial for the baby’s health, growth, and development, but its sugar content—especially when given before bedtime to help the child sleep—significantly increases the risk of tooth decay.
-During sleep, saliva, which protects teeth, decreases, and the sugar in breast milk contributes to early childhood caries, which is increasingly observed in our country.
+Dental care becomes important from the moment the first tooth appears in the mouth.
+Although breast milk is extremely important for a baby’s health, growth, and development, its sugar content — especially when breastfeeding before sleep to help the child sleep comfortably — significantly increases the risk of tooth decay.
+During sleep, the protective saliva flow decreases, and the sugars in breast milk contribute to the development of cavities.
+As a result, tooth decay at a very early age has become increasingly common in our country.

-After breastfeeding, bottle use and adding sugar, honey, or chocolate powders to milk pose a significant risk for tooth decay.
-Teeth should be cleaned after every meal, or rinsed with water if brushing is not possible.
-Tooth decay is contagious, so parents should avoid sharing spoons and forks with their children to prevent transmission of oral bacteria.
+After breastfeeding, bottle feeding and adding sugar, honey, or chocolate powder to milk in order to make it more appealing also pose a significant risk for tooth decay.
+Teeth should always be cleaned after every meal, or at least rinsed with water if brushing is not possible.
+Tooth decay can spread like an infectious disease; therefore, parents should avoid feeding their children with spoons or forks they have already put into their own mouths, in order to prevent the transfer of bacteria from parent to child.

-For preschoolers and children starting school, snacks are especially important.
-Sugary snacks, fruit juices, crackers, and chips can remain in the mouth for a long time, lower oral pH, and create an environment favorable for cavities.
-Therefore, these foods should ideally be avoided; if given, they should be limited to specific days of the week and followed by proper tooth brushing.
+Snacks consumed by preschool and newly school-aged children are of great importance.
+Sugary snacks, fruit juices that may seem harmless, crackers, and chips remain in the mouth for a long time and lower the oral pH level, creating a highly favorable environment for cavities.
+Therefore, such foods should ideally be avoided.
+If they are consumed, specific days of the week should be chosen, and children should only be allowed these snacks on those days, followed by thorough tooth brushing.

-• Visit the dentist every 6 months for check-ups
+1. Visit your dentist every 6 months for regular check-ups

-• Receive oral hygiene education from the dentist for proper brushing
+3. Receive oral hygiene education from your dentist for proper tooth brushing

-• Brush teeth twice daily for 2 minutes each time
+4. Brush teeth twice a day for 2 minutes